uswds/uswds-site/_components/input-mask/guidance/when-to-consider-something-else.md

-- **Predetermined input options.** When users are choosing from a specific set of options.
+- **When the input requires a free-form field.** When there isn't a common input pattern to use